 The eighteen-week duration of the programme at GLOBAL LINK MANAGEMENT has provided me with valuable hands-on experience and knowledge on structural design and analysis, structural calculation, contract negotiation, cost estimation, project evaluation and management, site coordination, preparation of Gantt charts and bar bending schedule, project presentation and execution, building interpersonal relationships on-site and dealing with clients.
 These experience gained were not only acquired through the direct involvement in task, but also through other aspects of the training, such as observation and interaction with colleagues and other people related to the field.
 Because of this programme, my mind has been prepared for who I will become, my importance, and my roles in the society, and I am now confident to build my future career.

-Recommendation

 After the eighteen-week duration of the programme at GLOBAL LINK MANAGEMENT, I would like to make the following recommendations, which must be done to improve the industrial training and to make it more efficient and challenging in future: